 Photography (“to draw with light”) is an exciting, creative way to express your feelings.
 Photography makes it possible to relate to known famous people and places.
 When you go to the movies it is actually photography.
 Photo’s plays an important part in our lives; it is hard to think that photography didn’t exist about two centuries ago.
 Although photography can be a wonderful challenging hobby, it can be a successful and most rewarding career.
 So if you have the passion and the determination this course is definitely for you.

-During the first semester you will master the technique to use your camera to your fullest advantage including colour theory, composition, equipment, digital, styling, visual communication, lenses and filters.
+During the semester you will master the technique to use your camera to your fullest advantage including color theory, composition, equipment, digital, styling, visual communication, lenses and filters.
 During the first semester the student will do practical photo-sessions with professional models in the studio and outdoors.
 We work as a group and plan and style every shoot in detail.

 You will complete workshops in: